PLATOONProject/PLATOON_DATA_USAGE/README.md

 To start up the Platoon Data Usage, run the following command inside the directory "Docker_Tecnalia_DataUsage" of the docker-compose.yml file: docker-compose up -d

+### 3.3 Database profiles

+There are 2 supported database profiles:

+ - PostgreSQL - this profile will require to have configured PostgreSQL as a service, either as installed application or running as docker container.
+To check DB related properties for PostgreSQL, please check src/main/resources/application-POSTGRES.properties</br>
+ When running as SpringBoot application, set -Dprofile=POSTGRES
+ - H2 (in memory db) - for faster use of UsageControl dataApp, this profile might be more suitable, since it does not require additional service, like in PostgreSQL profile.</br>
+ Property file can be found in src/main/resources/application-H2.properties, and when running as SpringBoot, -Dprofile=H2

 ## 4 License